Boost Wallet

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-3. Receive the callback with the payment result from the payment platform.
+3. Receive the final callback from the payment platform.

 Figure: Purchase sequence by using Gate